tuanngocfun/ML-practices/Reinforcement-Learning/Dynamic-Programming.md

 ---

-## **4. Kết luận**
+## **4. Conclusion**
-✅ **Bài tập yêu cầu chúng ta thay đổi Policy Iteration để áp dụng e-soft policy thay vì deterministic policy.**
+✅ **Exercise 4.6 requires modifying Policy Iteration to use an e-soft policy instead of a deterministic policy.**
-✅ **Điều này giúp thuật toán duy trì mức độ khám phá nhất định, tránh hội tụ vào chính sách cứng nhắc.**
+✅ **This ensures the policy maintains some level of exploration and does not converge too rigidly.**
-✅ **Chúng ta đã trình bày đầy đủ công thức toán học và pseudocode để đảm bảo thuật toán tuân thủ yêu cầu.** 🚀
+✅ **The full mathematical formulation and pseudocode ensure the algorithm follows the specified requirements.** 🚀